gerardroche/gerardroche.github.io/_posts/2019-05-14-neovintageous-1.14.0.md

 ---
 tags: vim sublime-text neovintageous
 title: NeoVintageous 1.14.0
-last_modified_at: 2023-06-16T03:46:00+01:00
+last_modified_at: 2023-06-16T10:36:00+01:00
 ---

 NeoVintageous 1.14.0 has just been released.
 This release adds support for mapping `super+[` (`<D-[>`) and `super+]` (`<D-]`).

-You can, for example, use them to indent, unindent, and retain visual mode when an operation is executed in visual mode:
+You can, for example, use them to indent, de-indent, and retain visual mode when an operation is executed in visual mode:

 ```vim
 nnoremap <D-[> <lt><lt>